ocaml-bench/sandmark/README.md

 These stages are implemented in:

- - Opam setup: the `Makefile` handles the creation of an opam switch that builds a custom compiler as specified in the `ocaml-versions/<version>.var` file.
-It then installs all the required packages; these packages are statically defined by their opam files in the `dependencies` directory.
+ - Opam setup: the `Makefile` handles the creation of an opam switch that builds a custom compiler as specified in the `ocaml-versions/<version>.json` file.
+It then installs all the required packages; the packages versions are defined in `dependencies/template/*.opam` files.
+The dependencies can be patched or tweaked using `dependencies` directory.

  - Runplan: the list of benchmarks which will run along with the measurement wrapper (e.g. orun or perf) is specified in